wildflowers131/foodHealth/README.md

-# This is the first application that I was asked to built that wraps everything that I've learned so far
+# Nutrition and its Impact on Health

-in the Bloc's Web Development track bootcamp.
+This is the first application that I was asked to built that wraps everything that I've learned so far in the Bloc's Web Development track bootcamp.

 This application was built using HTML, CSS, JS, and jQuery.